Stewart Smith — Jed’s Other Poem

 Hardware nostalgia

-I created the simple animations by programming them in Applesoft BASIC on a vintage 1979 Apple ][+ computer—a computer so primitive that it is only equipped with 48K of memory.
-(That’s orders of magnitude less than your phone.)
+I created the simple text-based animations by programming them in Applesoft BASIC on a vintage 1979 Apple ][+ computer—a computer so primitive that it is only equipped with 48K of memory.
+(That’s orders of magnitude less than your smartphone.)
 It contains no hard drive, relying on previously formatted 5¼-inch floppy diskettes to boot up to a command prompt—the iconic blinking cursor.
 My particular model could only make use of majuscule (“uppercase”) letters, but expansion cards to enable minuscule (“lowercase”) letters were common in this machine’s heyday.

 Hey, wait—that’s my computer!
 As seen in Res Magazine, volume 9 number 4 (Summer 2006); the cover featuring Michel Gondry.
 Note the missing V and B keys on the keyboard, which had broken off during the making of the Jed video.
 (That was also my Moog Prodigy and Commodore 64.)